Best Crib Bedding 2018

 Aden + Anais first came to our attention when we saw their excellent muslin swaddle blankets.
 Parents love them, so when they expanded into more crib bedding items, we were intrigued.

 Aden + Anais (A+A) makes crib sheets, blankets, towel/washcloth sets, changing pads and sleep sacks (called sleeping bags).
-Their classic crib sheets are made of cotton muslin ($29), organic sheets are certified organically grown cotton muslin ($40) and their bamboo sheets are made of rayon derived from bamboo fiber ($35).
-Cotton flannel sheets are also available for $23.
+Their classic crib sheets are made of cotton muslin ($29).
+Previously, the company made organic cotton sheets as well as cotton flannel and rayon (bamboo) sheets.
+At the time of this writing, it appears only the classic cotton muslin sheets are available.

 Patterns are simple including leaf prints, dots, stars and dragonflies plus a few solid sheets.
 A+A don’t offer bumpers (yea!), but muslin quilted blankets (“dream blankets”) are available in cotton or rayon from $35 to $60 each (never for use in a crib for a baby under one year of age, in our opinion).